AriFordsham/GHCWiki/partial-type-signatures.md

   1. In the local function `makeWanted` in `tcPolyInfer`, in `TcBinds.lhs`, we create an `Implic`ation without skolem information, i.e. `UnkSkol`.

+- The user manual should be updated.

+- We extended Haddock to support partial type signatures, but we haven't been able to add tests to Haddock due to Cabal issues.

 ## Monomorphism restriction